-In this video, I wanted to explain how to foam roll out gluteus medius.
+In this video, I will explain how to foam roll out your gluteus medius.

 Why you would want to foam roll out the Glute Medius?

-With a lot of people, it tends to be an area where there is a hidden muscle tension and that hidden muscle tension is putting unnecessary stress on the hip, SI joint, back and it can affect the knee as well.
-A lot of times, people don’t know about it until someone points it out or they got an assessment done or they are doing this foam rolling exercise.
+With many people, the glude medius tends to be an area where there is hidden muscle tension, and that hidden muscle tension puts unnecessary stress on the hip, SI joint, back and knee.
+Often, people don’t realize this tension exists until someone points it out or an assessment is done.

-The reason why it is a hidden spot of tension is for example, if you are walking or doing some single-legged exercises, the gluteus medius is the muscle that is working hardest in order to keep your pelvis square and not have your hip pop out.
-If you do a lot of walking or a lot of single leg work or standing on a leg for a long period of time, that muscle gets overworked and builds up tension.
+If you are walking or doing some single-legged exercises, the gluteus medius is the muscle that is working hardest in order to keep your pelvis square.
+If you do a lot of walking, a lot of single leg work, or stand on one leg for a long period of time, that muscle gets overworked and builds up tension.

 How To Foam Roll Out The Gluteus Medius